Photo credit: Sarah Race Photography.

 Dina Del Bucchia was born in the Trail regional hospital and grew up in the small village of Fruitvale, British Columbia.
 Now she lives in Vancouver.
 Most of her working life has been spent in bookstores, both independent and big box.

 Her story, "Under the 'I'" was a finalist for the 2012 RBC Bronwen Wallace Award for Emerging Writers.
 Coping with Emotions and Otters is her first book (Talonbooks, 2013).
 Blind Items is her second book (Insomniac Press, 2014).
 With her podcast co-creator Daniel Zomparelli she published Rom Com (Talonbooks, 2015).
-Her first collection of short stories, Don't Tell Me What to Do (Arsenal Pulp Press) is out now.
+Her first collection of short stories, Don't Tell Me What to Do (Arsenal Pulp Press) came out in 2017.
+Her two newest poetry collections are It’s a Big Deal!
+(Talonbooks, 2019) and You’re Gonna Love This (Talonbooks, 2024).

 She's taught creative writing to children and teens at the Vancouver Public Library and as part of the Vancouver Biennale’s Big Ideas program and holds an MFA in creative writing from the University of British Columbia where she currently teaches courses in writing comedic forms.